instructlab/instructlab/docs/habana-gaudi.md

 - `habana-container-hook` can cause `podman build` to fail.
 - Training parameters are not optimized and verified for best results.
 - `llama-cpp` has no hardware acceleration backend for HPUs.
 Inference (`ilab data generate` and `ilab model chat`) is slow and CPU bound.
-- The container requires `--privileged`.
-A non-privileged container is missing `/dev/hl*` and other device files for HPUs.